adaliszk/benchmark-php-cli/README.md

 > Note: The 7.2 is an RC release, multiple images may not perform as it would with a stable release!

 ## Tests
-Everytime if the [benchmark](bin/benchmark) script runs it will look into the `/srv` and run every php scripts in there.
-Later I will add more tests and detailed results, but for now here are some charts:
+Later detailed reports will be available, but for now I print an overview result:

 ### Minimal Echo
 The simpliest echo possible with the whole boot-time of the PHP intrepreter.